JewelsHovan/Luccas-Portfolio/README.md

 ## 🎨 Customization

 ### Colors
-The website uses CSS variables for easy customization.
 Main colors can be modified in `src/styles/styles.css`:

 ```css
 :root {